-Homemade Mayonnaise is easier than ever to make!
-This blend mayonnaise recipe uses just a few ingredients to whip up a fresh batch of rich, creamy mayonnaise.
+Homemade Mayo is easier than ever to make!
+This blend mayonnaise recipe uses just a few ingredients to whip up a fresh batch of rich, creamy mayo that will taste loads better than any store bought brand and give you the control over the quality of oil used and salt added.

 Do you know how easy it is to make homemade mayonnaise?
 SO EASY!
 Make my blender mayonnaise with 3 ingredients and 3 minutes today!

 Fact: I don’t like mayonnaise.
 I know, I know!
 I’ll only eat it if it is generously masked by other flavors, like a Spinach Dip, so I don’t know it is actually mayo.
-Until… I started making my own Homemade Mayonnaise.
+Until… I started making my Blender Mayonnaise.

 There is something about eggs and oil sitting on a shelf unrefrigerated in the grocery store that really freaks me out.
 Most don’t seem to have much flavor either, which makes me beg the question: WHY???

 Much like my Blender Butter, I find that making homemade mayonnaise is much more satisfying and tasty.
-What is mayonnaise?
+So simple that even my niece and nephew help me make it, all you need is a blender or a really strong whisking arm.

-In its most basic form, mayonnaise is made with eggs, oil and cheese.
+In its most basic form, mayonnaise is made with eggs, oil and salt.
 The beauty of making your own mayonnaise is that you can control two of these factors.

 You need eggs, otherwise it isn’t mayonnaise, but you can choose the type of oil and amount of salt added.
 What type of oil do you use in mayonnaise?